In This Article

 - Salty Snacks: Excess salt will lead to inflammation and water retention.
 It additionally causes an increase in the skin’s oil levels as it tries to battle the dehydration caused by salt.
 Avoid salted nuts, pickles, crisps, sauces, store-bought soups, salad dressings, cured meats and bacon, crackers, and chips.

 - Spicy Foods: Taking excess spices may create toxins in your body.
 Chilis may form a lot of heat in your body, making your skin oily.
 Consume more of salads and soups if you suffer from oily skin.

 Here are some preventative tips to help calm the clogged pores and oiliness:

-- Wash your face two times every day by using a pH balanced, gentle cleanser.
-This will eliminate the excess oil that is clogging the pores.
-Using a basic face cleanser two times is the best method to prevent the problem of oily skin.
+- Wash your face twice every day using a pH balanced, gentle cleanser.
+This will eliminate the excess oil that clogs the pores.
+Using a basic face cleanser twice is the best method to prevent the problem of oily skin.

 - Use a purifying facial oil to moisturize every day.

 - Drink plenty of water daily to hydrate the skin.
 Hydration helps to maintain healthy skin.

 - Have a full night’s rest.
 It’s best to sleep 7-9 hours every night.
 A lack of sleep will interrupt the ability of your body to maintain healthy skin.
 Also, sleep is connected to stress that may lead to acne and oily skin.
 So, get a sound sleep to stay healthy and happy.